nikitavoloboev/data/docs/life/life.md

 I try to spend as much [time with family and loved ones](https://ourworldindata.org/time-with-others-lifetime) as I can.
 I live a life focused on positivity and [happiness](happiness.md) over complaining and glooming over the future.
 I try to work on things that give me energy instead of draining it away.
 [Life is short](http://paulgraham.com/vb.html).
 Let past go.
 No such thing as wasted time, just [lessons learned](../focusing/rules.md#life).

+The hardest part in staying happy I find is forgiving yourself for mistakes you made, learning from every mistake/conversation/event you experience and making concrete plans for the future given what you know.
+If your plan doesn't workout, change the plan, not the goal.

 ## Notes

 - [There is basically 4 ways people go about life: 1: hedonist: maximizes pleasure.
 2: ascetic: maximizes inner peace.
 3: nihilist: maximizes comfort.
 4: creativist: makes things.](https://twitter.com/amasad/status/1524262567627042816)